Fishing Merit Badge – Robert S. S. Baden-Powell, the founder of the Scouting movement, claimed fishing as one of his favorite pastimes.

 - If regulations and health concerns permit, clean, and cook a fish you have caught.
 Otherwise, acquire a fish to clean and cook it.
 (You do not need to eat your fish)

-Fish are highly specialized aquatic creatures, amazingly constructed for living in water.
+Fish are highly specialized aquatic creatures, amazingly constructed for living in the water.
 Here are some interesting facts about fish.

 - They are cold-blooded their body temperature is about the same as the water around them.